Ke'Bryan Hayes Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 12th in MLB.
+- The Giants pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Giants' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).
+- Giants pitchers combine to rank 18th in baseball in home runs allowed (64 total, 1.2 per game).

-- Brebbia makes the start for the Giants, his fourth of the season.
-He is 2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched.
+- Wood makes the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts through 25 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.
+- In his last time out on Saturday, the lefty went 5 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering three hits.

-- In 23 games this season, the 33-year-old has a 3.68 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.
+- In seven games this season, the 32-year-old has amassed a 3.51 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.